MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-create-match-game.md

 1. Be certain that the TableLayoutPanel is selected in the form editor.
    You should see **tableLayoutPanel1** at the top of the **Properties** window.
-   If it isn't selected, choose the TableLayoutPanel on the form, or choose it in the drop-down control at the top of the **Properties** window.
+   If it isn't selected, choose the TableLayoutPanel on the form, or choose it from the list at the top of the **Properties** window.

 1. Open the toolbox, as before, and open the **Common Controls** category.
    Add a <xref:System.Windows.Forms.Label> control to the upper-left cell of the TableLayoutPanel.